AlejandroTovarC/AlejandroTovarC/README.md

-Hi, I’m Alejandro Tovar 👋
+Hi, I’m Alejandro 👋

+👨‍🎓 Current NEU student on track for a M.S. in Data Analytics Engineering

 🌱 Data Analyst in the making.
 I'm sharing my progress as I improve my skills